propertyshelf/ps.plone.mls/docs/source/development.rst

 Enable the Embedding for Development Projects
 ---------------------------------------------

-To show development projects within you site, go to the place in your Plone site where you want to have the development projects available and open the **Actions**-menu.
+To show development projects within your site, go to the place in your Plone site where you want to have the development projects available and open the **Actions**-menu.
 Select **Activate Development Collection** from the available options:

 .. image:: ../_images/activate_development_collection.png